What's Safe After Your COVID-19 Vaccine?

 Can I get together with other people if I’m fully vaccinated for COVID-19?

-“Even among a few people, the virus can spread, and we strongly recommend against people from multiple households getting together without these precautions if some are unvaccinated.”
+Yes, but certain conditions are safer than others.
+Namandje Bumpus, Ph.D., an expert in pharmacology and molecular science, says “Even among a few people, the virus can spread, and we strongly recommend against people from multiple households getting together without precautions if some are unvaccinated.”

 Can I hug my grandchildren?

-(Some COVID-19 vaccine studies now include young participants.
-Once the data show that the vaccines are safe for children under age 16, they will be eligible for vaccination.)
+COVID-19 vaccines are now authorized for everyone age 12 and older.
+Once the data show that the vaccines are safe for children under age 12, younger kids also will be eligible for vaccination.

 “As far as children’s role in catching or transmitting COVID-19, we are still learning and evaluating data,” Bumpus says.
 “While data show that kids are less likely to develop severe illness from COVID-19 compared with adults, some kids, especially those with certain health conditions, are still at risk.”